ianfnelson/blog.iannelson.uk/content/posts/2022-12-17-the-20-books-i-most-enjoyed-reading-in-2022.md

 ### [Software Architecture: The Hard Parts.
 Modern Trade-Off Analyses for Distributed Architectures][16] by Neal Ford, Mark Richards, Pramod Sadalage and Zhamak Dehghani {#software-architecture-the-hard-parts-modern-trade-off-analyses-for-distributed-architectures-by-neal-ford-mark-richards-pramod-sadalage-and-zhamak-dehghani.wp-block-heading}

 This was my favourite technical book of the year.
-The weak joke about software architecture is that the answer to any question is &#8220;it depends&#8221;.
+The weak joke about software architecture is that the answer to any question is “it depends”.
 As a result of this truism, most other books on the subject tend to give an overview of various nonfunctional considerations (scalability, deployability, testability, extensibility, etc) while stopping short of offering any firm guidance.
-After all, &#8220;it depends&#8221; on the specific system and business drivers.
+After all, “it depends” on the specific system and business drivers.

-&#8220;The Hard Parts&#8221; faces head-on the complexities involved in making such trade-off decisions in the world of distributed systems in general and microservices in particular.
+“The Hard Parts” faces head-on the complexities involved in making such trade-off decisions in the world of distributed systems in general and microservices in particular.
 Aided by an extended case study that runs throughout the book, it offers techniques to identify appropriate levels of reuse, decomposition, data ownership, distributed workflows, transactional sagas, and more.
 I particularly appreciated one of the later chapters on managing analytical data, which compared traditional Data Warehouses and Data Lakes with a more contemporary Data Mesh approach.

 <div class="wp-block-image">
   <figure class="aligncenter"><img decoding="async" src="https://blogstouks01.z33.web.core.windows.net/2023/08/51qZnL-B63L._SX379_BO1-204-203-200.jpg" alt="" /></figure>